Choosing a Dog Breed Guide – Best Type of Dog for You!

 Most people who get dogs are looking for a dog that will be good for the family.
 Family dogs are typically very loyal and good with kids.
 You don't want to put your children in danger by getting a crazy dog when you could play it safe and get a well-known family dog.

-Some of the very best family dogs are types that are pure bred and expensive, but that's not always the case!
+Some of the very best family dogs are types that are purebred and expensive, but that's not always the case!
 Some of the best family dogs are:

 - Golden Retrievers (look at any sitcom showing a family, or watch the Air Bud movies)

-Obviously, these are just the best five family dogs that you can get, but there are a lot more options out there for you who are picky and want the perfect dog.
+These are just the best five family dogs that you can get, but there are a lot more options out there for you who are picky and want the perfect dog.

 Lifespan of the Dog

-The only people that really can't get away from this are the people that want hunting dogs, and due to their barking nature, you're probably not going to find one that's laid back enough to not bark when they see the mailman come up to the door.
+The only people that really can't get away from this are the people that want hunting dogs, and due to their barking nature.
+You're probably not going to find one that's laid back enough not to bark when they see the mailman come up to the door.

 Something you should know is that every dog barks, and you're very unlikely to come across a dog that will never bark.
-It's truly in their nature to bark, and that's one of the reasons that they, as a species, have lasted so long.
+It's their nature to bark, and that's one of the reasons that they, as a species, have lasted so long.